• Skip to main content

 The Attorney General’s Regulation Takes Precedence Over The DOI’s Bulletin

-The Attorney General and the insurance commissioner have established standards for charging fees.
+The Attorney General and the Insurance Commissioner have established standards for charging fees.
 However, the Attorney General’s regulations establish actionable legal obligations that can have serious consequences for violations.
 Any insurance business charging fees must comply with the AG’s regulations terms first and the DOI guidance second.

 Suppose there is a conflict between the Attorney General’s regulation terms and the DOI’s bulletin’s terms in any insurance fee transaction.
 In that case, the Attorney General’s regulation’s terms will apply to the transaction to the exclusion of the DOI bulletin’s terms.